kengibson1111/go-stdlib/README.md

 * printstrings - several samples showing formatting verbs for strings.

 * printbytes - same as printstrings only for a byte array.

+* rawbytes - more printing but starting with a raw string.